guillermo-carrasco/bcbio-nextgen-monitor/README.md

                      [--no-browser] [--local]
                      logfile

-Plot bcbio-nextgen analysis status on a small webb application
+Show bcbio-nextgen analysis status on a web browser

 positional arguments:
   logfile          Path to the file bcbio-nextgen-debug.log